cncf-tags/green-reviews-tooling/docs/proposals/proposal-001-trigger-and-deploy.md

 ### Risks and Mitigations

 Multiple deployments will produce inaccurate results as we can only accurately measure a single project per node.
-We can set concurrency in the workflow to ensure only a single instance runs at a time.
+We can set [concurrency](https://docs.github.com/en/actions/using-jobs/using-concurrency) in the workflow to ensure only a single instance runs at a time.

-Deployment may fail.
-What alerting do we need?
-Do we also need to notify the project?

 Uninstall at end of pipeline fails.
 We can wait till all flux finalizers are removed.
 In future we could create nodes on demand and delete on completion.